Men's Basketball Coaching Staff

 A seasoned NWAC veteran, Gray previously served eight years as the head coach of the men's basketball program at North Seattle Community College until the athletic program was cut following the 2011-12 season.
 In his eight years with the Storm, Gray coached several competitive teams, including the 2011-12 squad that finished one game from making the NWAC Championship Tournament from the tough North Division.

 Gray also organized his Free Throws for a Cause fundraiser, where the men's basketball team raised more than $18,000 for local charities and nonprofit organizations over seven years.

 Gray earned his BA in Interdisciplinary Arts and Sciences from the University of Washington in 2005 and his Master's in Physical Education from Seattle Pacific University in 2010.
 Gray graduated from Ballard High School in 1997, where he played both basketball and baseball for the Beavers.

-He is the elementary PE teacher at Viewlands Elementary School.
-Gray was born in Seattle and currently lives in Bothell with his wife Kadee, and son Jaxon.
+Coach Gray is the elementary PE teacher at Viewlands Elementary School.
+Kyle was born in Seattle and lives in Bothell with his wife Kadee and their two sons.

 Assistant Coaches: Ronald Stiell-Williams, Nate Ivie, Karson Gray, Derek Kress, Cody Gray, and Kevin Villalobos.